destroyboy/3dtest/README.md

 ##bugs

+Hmmm, floating point.
+Normally fixed point is good, but it seemed like premature optimization as if I was going to use vector instructions then which kind of fixed point would work best.
+Maybe 32 bit floats might be as fast as 32 bit ints?

 No Z buffer!
 Due to limited time, I didn't implement a z-buffer even though it was asked for.
 To be honest I didn't see it was so important for such a simple renderer.
 Maybe that's an automatic fail, but the article talked a lot about vectorization and I spent a long time investigating that.
 If I had a z-buffer maybe I could have done perspective, but I didn't do perspective anyway.
 So...
 I just sort the triangles in z-order and draw back to front.
 So I never have to read from any buffers only write.
 This should increase the speed tremendously.

 No binning!
 This would improve the speed a lot normally but as there is no z-buffer and the triangles are drawn one at a time, then I don't think so.